eigenfoo-archives/textcat/README.md

 Lowercasing was done more as an act of habit than as a well thought-out decision.

 The tokenizer used is the Punkt tokenizer.
-Several tokenizers were considered (e.g. the Stanford Tokenizer and Penn Treebank Tokenizer).
-The Stanford Tokenizer is an improvement on the Penn Treebank Tokenizer, so the latter was not tested.
-The Stanford Tokenizer appeared to give similar performance to the Punkt tokenizer, and had a significantly more complicated interface (the Punkt tokenizer is the default in `nltk`), so the Punkt tokenizer was used.
+Several other tokenizers were considered (e.g. the Stanford Tokenizer and Penn Treebank Tokenizer).
+The Stanford Tokenizer was found to be an improvement on the Penn Treebank Tokenizer, so the latter was not tested.
+The Stanford Tokenizer appeared to give similar performance to the Punkt tokenizer, and had a significantly more complicated interface (since the Punkt tokenizer is the default in `nltk`), so the Punkt tokenizer was used.

 The part-of-speech tagger used is the Averaged Perceptron Tagger.
 Tagging provided small boosts in performance, so it was adopted.
 The Averaged Perceptron